-Modern medical experts are focused on several likely reasons for why Washington fell ill and died in a 21-hour period.
+Modern medical experts have narrowed it down to several likely reasons for why Washington fell ill and died in a 21-hour period.
 But the illness as diagnosed by his physicians isn’t one of those likely causes of death.
-And it was the same group of physicians that let massive amounts of Washington’s blood in an attempt to cure him.
+And it was this same group of physicians that let massive amounts of Washington’s blood in an attempt to cure him.

-What is known is this, based on contemporary accounts, including those of Tobias Lear, Washington’s secretary.
+What we do know is based on contemporary accounts, including those of Tobias Lear, Washington’s secretary.
 Two days earlier, an apparently healthy Washington rode around his estate at Mount Vernon on a cold, miserable day.
 According to Lear, Washington decided to stay in his wet clothes so he could be on time for dinner.

 Washington also gargled with a mixture of molasses, vinegar and butter; he inhaled a steam of vinegar and hot water; and his throat also was swabbed with a salve and a preparation of dried beetles.
 An enema was also used.
 By late afternoon, Washington knew he was dying and asked for his will.

 Washington's last words, said Lear, were spoken around 10 p.m. on December 14: “I am just going!
 Have me decently buried; and do not let my body be put into the vault less than three days after I am dead.”
 Then, “Do you understand me? . . .
 Tis well!”